Class 3: Wrapping Up What We Have Learned So Far

 Exercise 1: Importing and saving the data

 In your project folder, all the data you need is in the data/original directory.
-This data has been downloaded from the NLSY79 webpage, and comes in a Stata-friendly format.
-You should write a do file that imports each data and label de variables by running the do file that does this job in the folder of each database.
-Take a look at one of these do files to see how do you label variables and variables' values.
-Save each database in your data/processed directory.
-Inspect the databases and ask your instructor if you have any doubt.
+These data was downloaded from the NLSY79 webpage and comes in a Stata-friendly format.
+You should write a do file that imports each dataset and labels the variables by running the do file included in each folder.
+Take a look at one of these do files to see how variables and value labels are assigned.
+Save each dataset in your data/processed directory.
+Inspect the files and ask your instructor if you have any questions.

-- When importing the data, you want to make sure that the name of the variables are exactly the same than those in the do file that label the variables.
-Remember that Stata is case sensitive!
-See the help page for the import delimited command to check how do you deal with capital letters in variables' names when importing the data.
+- When importing the data, make sure that the variable names are exactly the same as those used in the labeling do file.
+Remember that Stata is case-sensitive!
+See the help page for the import delimited command to check how to manage capital letters in variable names.

-- If you don't like to have variables names with capital letters, you can use the tolower command before saving your data.
-You have to install this command with ssc install tolower.
+- If you prefer variable names in lowercase, you can use the tolower command before saving your data.
+You need to install this command with ssc install tolower.

 Exercise 2: Calculating the general trend

-In this part you have to write a do file that calculates the poverty rate and both conditional probabilities (out of poverty and into poverty) for each year in the sample.
-The output of the do file should be a .dta file and an excel sheet file that shows fo each year what is the faction of poor, the probability than a non-poor falls into poverty, and the probability than a poor gets out of poverty.
+In this part, you have to write a do-file that calculates the poverty rate and both conditional probabilities (moving out of poverty and falling into poverty) for each year in the sample.
+The output of the do-file should be a .dta file and an Excel sheet that shows for each year the fraction of poor individuals, the probability that a non-poor person falls into poverty, and the probability that a poor person gets out of poverty.

-- You will need to reshape the data to long and declare it as longitudinal to identify when a person transitioned to poverty or came out of poverty.
+- You will need to reshape the data to long format and declare it as longitudinal to identify when a person transitioned into or out of poverty.

-- Drop observations with no information about the poverty status (you can identify them when the poverty status variables is negative).
+- Drop observations with no information about poverty status (you can identify them when the poverty status variable is negative).

 - Use the label command to give meaningful labels to your variables.